dennislee22/dennislee22.github.io/docs/cdppvc/longhornscale.md

     `-vg1-lv1 252:0    0   500G  0 lvm  /longhorn
     ```

-10. Check the information of the disk that formed the physical volume of `/dev/vdb`.
+10. Check the information of the first disk that formed the physical volume of `/dev/vdb`.

     ```bash
     # pvdisplay /dev/vdb